Puppy survives being stabbed in head by city employee

 Harrison has not seen Stormy since the attack.

 “We went to get her yesterday and they told us it’d be $410, which we didn’t have.
-So they said they have to keep her until we come up with the money,” said Harrison.
+So they said they have to keep her until we come up with the money,” Harrison said.

 A GoFundMe has been set up to help her family pay the vet bill and get her pup back.
 She said the bill continues to grow every day.